-During the most recent holiday season, its newest set of devices, the Echo and Echo Dot smart speakers, were wildly popular – particularly due to the AI assistant Alexa, which can play music, answer questions and connect to devices in your home.
+During the most recent holiday season, Amazon‘s newest set of devices, the Echo and Echo Dot smart speakers, were wildly popular – mainly due to the AI assistant Alexa, which can play music, answer questions and connect to devices in your home.

-Because of all the media attention around Alexa, we became curious if the Echo devices were Amazon’s most successful consumer electronics product launches.
-Compared to other devices made by Amazon (Fire tablet, Fire TV Stick, Kindle, etc.), was the Echo dominating?
+With all the media attention surrounding Alexa, we wondered if the Echo devices were Amazon’s most successful consumer electronics product launches.
+Compared to other devices made by Amazon (Fire tablet, Fire TV Stick, Kindle, etc.), did the Echo dominate?

-Unfortunately, we don’t have access to Amazon sales data for each device, so we decided to measure popularity indirectly – how many reviews on Amazon does the product have and how fast (or slow) is the number of reviews growing?
+Unfortunately, we don’t have access to Amazon sales data for each device; we decided to measure popularity indirectly.
+How many reviews on Amazon does the product have and how fast (or slow) does the number of reviews grow?
 Using the Datafiniti product database, we looked up the number of reviews for Amazon products and filled in the gaps with data from the Internet Archive when necessary.

 To our surprise, the Echo is far from being Amazon’s most successful product when it comes to the dramatic growth of reviews.
-That title belongs to the Fire TV Stick, a small, cheap streaming television device which appears to be exploding in popularity faster than any other Amazon product.
+That title belongs to the Fire TV Stick.
+The small, cheap streaming television device appears to be exploding in popularity faster than any other Amazon product.

 We captured data on customer reviews for a selection of Amazon products released over the years.
 Below we’ve plotted cumulative number reviews over time, showing which products are in-demand and how quickly their reviews grew.

-When it comes absolute number of reviews, the Fire TV Stick and the newest Fire tablet significantly separate from the rest of the pack.
-Other earlier products, such as the Kindle Keyboard and the first generation Fire tablet, experienced relatively significant growth and then stagnated when newer versions were launched.
+When it comes absolute number of reviews, the Fire TV Stick and the newest Fire tablet separate from the pack.
+Other earlier products, such as the Kindle Keyboard and the first generation Fire tablet, experienced relatively significant growth.
+The products then stagnated with the launch of newer versions.

-To isolate which products are currently growing in popularity the most, we can zoom in on reviews over the past 90 days.
-Again, some products may have no new reviews as they were released years ago and are no longer sold by Amazon.
+To isolate which Amazon products are currently growing in popularity the most, we can zoom in on reviews over the past 90 days.
+Again, some products may have no new reviews.
+The products were either released years ago or are no longer sold by Amazon.

-The Fire TV Stick with Alexa ranks first on this list in the highest number of reviews from the past 90 days, indicating it was a top selling item this past holiday season.
+The Fire TV Stick with Alexa ranks first on this list in the highest number of reviews from the past 90 days.
+This ranking indicates it was a top selling item this past holiday season.

-As we stated earlier, some of these products have been on the market for many months, while others, such as the Fire TV Stick with Alexa, are brand new.
+As we stated earlier, some of these products have been on the market for many months.
+Others, such as the Fire TV Stick with Alexa, are brand new.
 Which products were hot sellers from the get-go?

 To compare Amazon products riding the wave of popularity following their release, we analyzed their first 90 days of review data.